LampTrilos/superset-trino/README.md

 5. Switch over to `Advanced` tab
 5. In `SQL Lab` select all options
 5. In `Security` select `Allow data upload`
+6. As Admin, create the roles needed, and grant them rights on the "Datasource.Table" that you have already created datasets from

 Maven Goal to start the Backend:
 -Dmaven.test.skip clean compile quarkus:dev